5l1v3r1/popup.js/README.md

 # Dependencies

 For normal operation, popup.js uses the `window.requestAnimationFrame()` API.
 If you do not use animations, then this is not required.
+This depends on [eventemitter.js](https://github.com/unixpickle/eventemitter.js) as well.

 For building, you will need [jsbuild](https://github.com/unixpickle/jsbuild) and a shell like `sh`.